 Fraud is a major category of property offences, and it covers a range of minor to major crimes.
 In Canada, it’s one of the most sternly prosecuted offences and, even for minor charges, a conviction carries dire lifelong consequences.

-If you are facing criminal fraud charges in Toronto, it’s in your best interest to retain experienced criminal defence attorneys, such as Bytensky Shikhman Criminal Lawyers.
+If you are facing criminal fraud charges in Toronto, it’s in your best interest to retain experienced criminal defence attorneys, such as Bytensky Shikhman Fraud Criminal Lawyer.
 They’ll meticulously review the criminal charges against you and devise a strong, effective defence to attain the best possible outcome per your case.

 To understand fraud, let’s take a look at section 380(1) of the Criminal Code of Canada: